fsprojects/fantomas/docs/Documentation.md

 let value = myFunction (a+b)
 ```

-To remove the space, set `"SpaceBeforeParenthesesArgumentInLowercaseFunctionCall"` to `false`.
+To remove the space, set `"SpaceBeforeParenthesesInLowercaseInvocation"` to `false`.

 ###### `"SpaceBeforeUnitParameterInUppercaseFunctionDefinition"`